Pozareport.si

 Požareport.si is a Slovenian news and opinion website and blog that focuses on political and corruption events, investigative reporting into government corruption, nepotism, government controlled corporations, and personal disclosures about Slovenian politicians, media, and local media personalities and celebrities.

-It offers mainly original content and it publishes up to two articles per day.
+The website offers mainly original content and it publishes up to two articles per day.
 Požareport was first to publish some of the largest scandals in Slovenia, including a politically sensitive Baričević affair.
 In the current Slovenian government, three government ministers and some other office holders resigned soon after articles about them were published by Požareport.

-The website is founded and edited by Bojan Požar.
+It was founded and it is primarily edited by Bojan Požar, an investigative journalist; the name Požareport is a play on words, with požar ([pɔʒáːr]) being both Požar's surname and the Slovene word for fire.

 History and production

 Požareport was launched in 2007 by Bojan Požar who had until 2016 been an editor-in-chief of Direkt, owned by daily newspaper Dnevnik.
 In 2016, Požar published a book Melania Trump: The Inside Story, depicting life of the First Lady of the United States when she still lived in Slovenia.
 Since 2017, the Požareport team runs a daily television political show Faktor.
 The first producers and journalists were Vladimir Vodušek, Bojan Požar and Sebastjan Jeretič.
 As of October 2019, Faktor is made by Aljuš Pertinač, Bernard Brščič and Bojan Požar.